davidfrisch/UNIFR_API_EPUCK/docs/graphic_user_interface.rst

 .. image:: res/gui_img_comm.png
     :width: 400
-    :alt: Picture of the GUI communication between the Epucks
+    :alt: Picture of the GUI communication between the e-pucks

 In this window, you will be able to :

-* Monitor how many pending messages the E-pucks have.
+* Monitor how many pending messages the e-pucks have.
 * Send messages to robots.

 If a robot lose the communication with the host, then it will disapear from the list and all its pending messages will be remove.

-Camera Epuck
+Camera e-puck
 --------------

 .. image:: res/gui_img_cam.png
     :width: 400
-    :alt: Picture of the GUI camera of the Epucks
+    :alt: Picture of the GUI camera of the e-puck.

 * You can move the slider to adjust the refresh rate of the stream.
 * You can take a picture of the steam and it will save it on the same directory specified before.